 How do I prepare for the laminotomy?

+Before surgery, you will meet with the neurosurgeon to review the procedure.
+The doctor will discuss the pros and cons of the surgery and any medications you are taking.
+As with any surgery, you will be advised to discontinue and blood-thinning drugs several days before the surgery, as they may cause excessive bleeding.
 Because you will be given general anesthesia for the surgery, you cannot eat or drink after midnight, and should arrange to have transportation to and from the hospital.
 Because the surgeon must assure you are fit for surgery, certain blood tests, imaging scans, and EKGs are done in advance.

 How is the laminotomy performed?

+When you arrive at the hospital, you will check in, and a nurse has you change into a gown.
+After an IV catheter is placed in your arm, you are positioned face down on the procedure table.
+The anesthesiology provider will give you anesthesia, and the doctor cleans the skin of the back using an antiseptic.
 A small incision is made over the identified spinal area, and the muscles are moved to expose the lamina.
 The doctor uses surgical tools to remove the lamina and open the spinal canal.
 After decompressing the spinal cord and nerves, the muscles and soft tissues are re-positioned, and the incision is closed.
 A dry, sterile bandage is applied over the incision, and you are moved to the recovery area.

 How will I feel right after surgery?

+After the laminotomy, you will be monitored in the recovery room by a nurse until you are awake, alert, and stable.
+Then you will be moved to a regular hospital room.
+Expect some soreness and mild discomfort of the surgical area.
 Physical therapy begins soon after surgery, with the therapist getting you out of bed and walking (with assistance) within 24 hours.
 Nurses will administer medications to keep you comfortable and you will be released home after 1-3 days, depending on your recovery.

 How effective is laminotomy?